Skip to content

 Research

-Mnemoverse memory architecture is grounded in peer-reviewed research — the SLoD paper was presented at GRAAI (1st Workshop on Graphs Across AI, IEEE WCCI 2026).
-This page collects the science that directly underpins the engine.
+Mnemoverse memory architecture is grounded in peer-reviewed research — the SLoD paper was accepted at the GRAAI workshop (1st Workshop on Graphs Across AI, IEEE WCCI 2026).
+This page collects the science behind the engine's design.
 Analysis, market landscape, and longer-form writing live in the Library.

 Semantic Level of Detail: Multi-Scale Knowledge Representation for AI Memory